abhiTronix/vidgear/docs/gears/webgear/usage.md

 ## Bare-Minimum Usage with Performance Enhancements

-Let's re-implement our previous Bare-Minimum usage example with these [**Performance Enhancing Attributes** ➶](#performance-enhancements) for speeding up the output.
+Let's implement our Bare-Minimum usage example with these [**Performance Enhancing Attributes** ➶](#performance-enhancements) for speeding up the output.

 ### Running Programmatically

 You can access and run WebGear VideoStreamer Server programmatically in your python script in just a few lines of code, as follows:

-!!! tip "If you want see output on different machine on the same network, then you need to note down the IP-address of host system.
-Finally you need to replace this address _(along with selected port)_ on the target machine's browser."
+!!! tip "For accessing WebGear on different Client Devices on the network, use `"0.0.0.0"` as host value instead of `"localhost"` on Host Machine.
+More information can be found [here ➶](./../../help/webgear_faqs/#is-it-possible-to-stream-on-a-different-device-on-the-network-with-webgear)"

 ```python
 # import required libraries